kunledev/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 So for our example, lets say we are creating two servlets.

 1. A servlet ( lets call it as ``org.openqa.demo.AllNodes`` ) to be injected at the hub.
 When this servlet is invoked, it would list out all the nodes that are registered to the Hub and
 2. A servlet ( lets call it as ``org.openqa.demo.NodeLog`` ) to be injected into the node.
 When this servlet is invoked, it would read the logs from the node and serve it as a web page.
-For the sake of simplicity we are not going to be deliving into how to have the node redirect all its logging to a log file.
+For the sake of simplicity we are not going to be diving into how to have the node redirect all its logging to a log file.

 Now you need to build a jar file (lets assume its called ``myservlets.jar``) that contains both the above mentioned classes (``AllNodes`` and ``NodeLog``).